 Amber grew up on a small family farm in Prairie Farm, Wisconsin.
 She attended Boston University and earned a degree in Environmental Analysis and Policy.
 She learned to love the natural world early in life and during her time at BU she studied abroad twice, once in Grenoble, France and once with SFS in Atenas, Costa Rica in 2012.

-She was lucky enough to work on two Directed Research projects during her time in Costa Rica.
+She was lucky enough to work on two Directed Research projects during her time with SFS in Costa Rica.
 One to contribute to an ecological assessment of the impacts of hummingbird feeders on pollination networks in Cloud Forests in Monteverde and another studying the impacts of trafficked roads bisecting or bordering the forest of Carara National Park.